KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 Later in the week, a Black attendee told me that when he attends a conference in the U.S. or Europe, he is sometimes the only Black person in attendance.
 DjangoCon US was a very different and wonderful experience.

-By one organizers count, we had around 10 Black speakers.
+By one organizer's count, we had around 10 Black speakers.

 Check out the Black Python Devs write-up about their [DjangoCon US experience](https://blackpythondevs.github.io/2023-10-20-djangoconus/).